markjnkim/es_mod/01-html/content/step-6-reach-out.md

 4) Style section background, alignment, and typography

 ## Building the Map
-Take a close look at the map we would like to build in this step.<br />
+Take a close look at the map to get an idea of what we are building in this step.<br />
 ![Inline Frame Mock-up](./assets/step-6/170-iframe-mock-up-html.png) <br />

 Begin with the markup that has been provided for us from Lesson 1.